thamara/improved-bga-game-info-extension/README.md

 ## Known issues
 This extension is considered **work in progress**, so a few issues are know:
-- **Not maching game names:** As we do a text based search, some games might not be found.
-Example: On BGA, the game is called [LLAMA](https://boardgamearena.com/gamepanel?game=lama), while in BGG it's [L.L.A.M.A](https://boardgamegeek.com/boardgame/266083/llm).
 - **Language related issues:** Some games have their names translated in BGA, but BGG API is English based which causes some games to not have the information shown.
 Example: Using the Portuguese language, the game [6 nimmt!](https://boardgamearena.com/gamepanel?game=sechsnimmt) is translated as "Pega em 6", which is not found on BGG.

 ## Credits